nicoladilillo/Simple-Calendar/README.md

 # Calendar

-Try to reproduce a calender in html and javscript.
+Try to reproduce a simple calendar in html and javascript.